-- as contributors can elect a transfer benefit in lieu of their pension entitlement, the financial position of the Scheme tends to deteriorate each year at a faster rate than is projected by the funding assumptions, which are based on the pension entitlements.
-As the funding level is now less than 100% this may have less impact - the funding level is influenced greatly by the expected future investment returns assumed for the transfer of assets to the DBPA Scheme.
-These are reviewed on an annual basis, an increase in the expected investment return will improve the funding level and reduction will cause the funding level to reduce further - the experience of the Scheme will inevitably be different to the assumptions to a greater or lesser extent - the employer contribution is to be reviewed on an annual basis and so may change over the next three years.
+- As contributors can elect a transfer benefit in lieu of their pension entitlement, the financial position of the Scheme tends to deteriorate each year at a faster rate than is projected by the funding assumptions, which are based on the pension entitlements.
+As the funding level is now less than 100% this may have less impact. - The funding level is influenced greatly by the expected future investment returns assumed for the transfer of assets to the DBPA Scheme.
+These are reviewed on an annual basis, an increase in the expected investment return will improve the funding level and reduction will cause the funding level to reduce further. - The experience of the Scheme will inevitably be different to the assumptions to a greater or lesser extent.